 5 Stocks With Amazingly Low EV/EBITDA Ratios to Own Now

 Price-to-earnings (P/E), given its apparent simplicity, is the most commonly used metric in the value investing world.
-The ratio enjoys greater popularity among valuation metrics in the investment toolkit and is preferred while uncovering stocks trading at attractive prices.
-But even this straightforward, easy-to-calculate equity valuation multiple is not devoid of limitations.
+The ratio enjoys great popularity among valuation metrics in the investment toolkit and is preferred while picking stocks trading at attractive prices.
+However, even this straightforward, broadly-used valuation metric has a few downsides.

 What Makes EV/EBITDA a Better Choice?